mrsid743/Internship-strapi-task7/README.md

    You should now be able to access your Strapi application at http://localhost:1337.

 ## **✅ Task 3: Multi-Container Setup with Docker Compose**

-**Objective:** Set up a complete development environment using Docker Compose, including Strapi, a PostgreSQL database, and an Nginx reverse proxy.

 ### **Project Structure**